agileware/org.civicoop.dataprocessor/docs/how_to_create_search.md

 We want to add the following fields:

-* Contact ID of the household member; we need this field so that the user can select the contact to perform actions on it e.g. Send an e-mail or add to an group.
+* Contact ID of the household member; we need this field so that the user can select the contact to perform actions on it e.g. Send an email or add to an group.
 * Name of the household member
 * Household name
-* E-mail address of the household member
+* Email address of the household member
 * Gender
 * Birth date
 * Address